intelliconnect/cloudflare-serverless-rust/README.md

 ```

-when the workers_dev field in wrangler.toml is true, it is published to *.workers.dev domain.
+When the workers_dev field in wrangler.toml is true, it is published to *.workers.dev domain.

 to publish it to a registered domain refer [here](https://developers.cloudflare.com/workers/get-started/guide#optional-configure-for-deploying-to-a-registered-domain).